vishalgupta8982/VishalGupta8982/README.md

 ## About me

-- 🏫 I am Final-year B.Tech Computer Science student passionate about technology.
+- 🎓 I am a 2025 B.Tech Computer Science graduate passionate about technology.

 - 📫 How to reach me **vishalgupta0403@gmail.com**